jwdunne/jamesdunne.dev/content/posts/adhd.md

 draft: true
 ---

+I was five years old.
+No matter how hard I tried, I just couldn't do it.
+Everyone else could write pages, but I couldn't even write the date.
+Not with so much going on, so much to think about.

+How could I ever succeed when I can't even focus enough to write a date?

 I grew up with ADHD.

 I was one of the unlucky ones.
 It flew under the radar when I was at school.